Atomic Shark (2016) is a real bomb. #SharkWeak2 Review

 There’s no denying the ambition of this frankly barmy entry in the sharksploitation oeuvre, opening as it does with an ominous montage of underwater scenes intercut with Cold War newsreel footage and Robert Oppenheimer quotes.
 It’s the closest we get to a real explanation of how the shark became nuclear, so just go with it.

-When a radioactive shark which burns as it bites and even causes people eating at a local seafood restaurant to burst into flames, it’s up to a band of plucky local lifeguards and a local film crew to hunt down and destroy the Atomic Shark before it destroys the West Coast.
+When a radioactive shark which burns as it bites and even causes people eating at a local seafood restaurant to burst into flames takes up residence in the waters off San Diego, it’s up to a band of plucky local lifeguards and a local film crew to hunt down and destroy the Atomic Shark before it destroys the West Coast.

 Taking a leaf out of the “Jaws” playbook, “Atomic Shark” opens with a quick kill then spends the next half an hour dealing with sceptical authorities.
 Their scepticism is a little bit hard to credit given the cheaply animated shark glows bright orange and causes the water to smoke as it swims around.
 Not boil – smoke.

 Star names on offer are Jeff “Lawnmower Man” Fahey and David “Married With Children” Faustino but they’re merely supporting players to the lead characters, lifeguards Gina (Rachele Brooke Smith) and Kaplan (Bobby Campo).
 They’re likeable enough and their performances are fine so it’s left to the story and production values to let the side down.
 And boy, do they.